-Who will make the better Gatsby?
-Can DiCaprio pull off a pink suit as well as Robert Redford did in Francis Ford Coppola’s 1974 adaptation?
-As eager audiences pile into cinemas this year however, there’s one Gatsby we won’t be making any comparisons to.
+Who made the better Gatsby?
+Did DiCaprio pull off a pink suit as well as Robert Redford did in Francis Ford Coppola’s 1974 adaptation?
+There’s one Gatsby we won’t be making any comparisons to.
 Very few are even aware of the original screen adaptation of F. Scott Fitzgerald’s classic novel because for several decades now, the 1926 silent film by Paramount Pictures has simply ceased to exist.

 All that remains of the original 80-minute film is this one-minute trailer:

 Scott and Zelda themselves saw the film and in an undated letter, Zelda allegedly wrote: “We saw ‘The Great Gatsby’ in the movies.
 It’s ROTTEN and awful and terrible and we left.”

 Perhaps a forgettable film, but not the reason why it was physically forgotten.
 The first Great Gatsby is just one of countless films that have vanished, “gone missing” and no longer exist in any known film archives or private collections.
 In fact, more American silent films have been lost than have actually been preserved and more than half of sound films made in the U.S between 1927-1950 vanished too.
 It’s estimated that more than 90% of films made before 1929 are no longer in existence.

 Amazingly, an Oscar nominee for Best Picture in 1928, The Patriot, and The Way of All Flesh, for which Emil Jannings won Best Actor in 1927, are both counted among films lost in time.

 Hitchcock filming The Mountain Eagles, courtesy of the Academy of Motion Picture Arts and Sciences